tsunami416604/Testing1Agschi/Testingagschi1/includes/learn-about-deployment-models-rm-include.md

 > [!NOTE]
-> Azure 建立和處理資源的部署模型有二種：[Resource Manager 和傳統](../articles/azure-resource-manager/resource-manager-deployment-model.md)。  本文涵蓋之內容包括使用 Resource Manager 部署模型，Microsoft 建議新部署使用此模型，而不是傳統部署模型。
+> Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](../articles/azure-resource-manager/resource-manager-deployment-model.md).
+This article covers using the Resource Manager deployment model, which Microsoft recommends for new deployments instead of the classic deployment model.